rpn1966/platotheory2026/_pages/programme.md

 layout: splash
 ---

-A PDF version of the general programme is available [here](../assets/images/Programme.pdf).
-The talk abstracts are [here](../assets/images/Talks.pdf), and the poster abstracts are [here](../assets/images/Posters.pdf).
-Posters can now be viewed by following the links from the poster titles below.
+A PDF version of the general programme will be available [here](../assets/images/Programme2025.pdf).
+The talk abstracts will be are [here](../assets/images/Talks2025.pdf), and the poster abstracts will be [here](../assets/images/Posters2025.pdf).
+Posters can now will be viewable by following the links from the poster titles below.

 - [Monday 8th](#monday-8th)
 - [Tuesday 9th](#tuesday-9th)